 - Keep copies of records of expenses that you incurred due to the motorcycle accident, as well as any other documentation related to the crash, such as a copy of the police accident report.

 - Refrain from posting images or other information on social media while your case is in progress.
-The other side may use this information to discredit your case.
+The other side may use this information to discredit your claim.

-- Talk to a knowledgeable Durham motorcycle accident lawyer as soon as possible after the accident to map out a plan for pursuing the full payment you need.
+- Talk to a knowledgeable Durham motorcycle accident lawyer as soon as possible after the accident to map out a plan for pursuing the total payment you need.

-You may be contacted by an adjuster from an insurance company soon after the crash.
-No matter how much an adjuster may sound like they want to help you, remember that their interest is focused on helping the insurance company pay you as little money as possible.
+An adjuster may contact you from an insurance company soon after the crash.
+Regardless of how much an adjuster may sound like they want to help you, remember that their interest focuses on helping the insurance company pay you as little as possible.
 Keep in mind these tips when dealing with insurance companies after motorcycle accidents:

 - Keep comprehensive records of any communications or transactions you have with an insurance company.

-- Avoid giving a formal oral or written statement until you have had a chance to consult with a lawyer.
+- Only giveOnly give a formal oral or written statement once you have had a chance to consult with a lawyer.

-- Do not sign any documents presented to you by the insurance company unless an attorney has reviewed them.
+- Only sign documents presented to you by the insurance company if an attorney has reviewed them.

 What Are Common Injuries in Motorcycle Accidents?